 - 1. Whenever a holiday falls on a Saturday, the preceding Friday shall be designated a substitute holiday and observed as the official holiday for that year.
 When the holiday falls on a Sunday, the following Monday shall be designated as the official holiday for that year.
 An employee who is not on approved leave and fails to report on his or her scheduled work day before or after a holiday shall not be paid for the holiday. - 2.
 Holidays which occur during annual or sick leave shall not be charged against annual or sick leave.
 Full-time employees shall be paid for holidays based on the number of hours they normally work each day, exclusive of overtime.
-Temporary employees will not be paid for holidays not worked. - 3.
-The Personnel Administrator will determine, in advance, the appropriate compensation in instances where an employee is scheduled to work on a holiday.
-If an alternate holiday is to be taken, it must be taken within a six (6) month period or be forfeited. - D. Birthday.
+Temporary employees will not be paid for holidays not worked. - D. Birthday.
 All full-time employees with fifteen (15) or more years of service shall be eligible for a paid holiday on their birthday, after completion of the fifteenth year of service. - E. Annual (Vacation) Leave. - 1.
 General.
 Vacations are for the purpose of rejuvenating both physical and mental faculties and all employees are urged to avail themselves of vacation periods. - Eligibility.
 All full-time employees in the classified service shall be entitled to earn and accrue annual leave.
-Regular part-time employees shall be entitled to annual leave in proportion to the number of hours worked.
 Probationary employees accrue but may not take vacation leave during first six (6) months of employment.
-Part-time and temporary employees shall not be eligible for annual leave.

-3. Rate of Leave Accrual.
-Full-time and part-time employees begin to accrue annual leave immediately upon employment.
+Part-time and temporary employees shall not be eligible for annual leave. - 3.
+Rate of Leave Accrual.
+Full-time employees begin to accrue annual leave immediately upon employment.
 Employees under part-time, temporary, provisional, emergency appointments, and employees not deemed to be in the classified service will not be granted annual leave under these policies.
 Annual leave shall be accrued according to the following schedule: